RDMJeanne/FolderStructure/PhD/02_Projects/02_Collaborations/01_PARTNER_ProjectX/03_Code/G_Code_README.md

 ## Best Practice Recommendations

+Informatics and Bioinformatics workflows and the associated scripts and tools require dedicated care and documentation.
+For these tasks, many resources are available and we suggest to use the here provdied (non-exhaustive) best practices and reading recommendations as a **starting pad** for you to inform yourself.
+Asking your peers and experts is part of these best practices.

 ### Code Structure and Organization

-- Use a consistent directory structure for storing code, data, and documentation with a descriptive naming convention of code snippets in separate files
+- Use a **consistent directory structure** for storing code, data, and documentation with a descriptive naming convention of code snippets in separate files
-- Use community-established coding standards and guidelines
+- Use community-established **coding standards** and guidelines
-- "Keep Raw Data Raw!" - consider your raw data as immutable; never change raw data by code execution
+- "**Keep Raw Data Raw!**" - consider your raw data as immutable; never change raw data by code execution
-- Use version control systems (e.g., [Git](https://git-scm.com/)) to track changes and a web-interface (e.g. [github](https://github.com/) or [gitlab](https://about.gitlab.com/)) collaborate with others
+- Use **version control** systems (e.g., [Git](https://git-scm.com/)) to track changes and a web-interface (e.g. [github](https://github.com/) or [gitlab](https://about.gitlab.com/)) collaborate with others
-- Consider containerization (e.g., [Docker](https://www.docker.com/)) engaging reproducibility and consistency
+- Consider **containerization** (e.g., [Docker](https://www.docker.com/)) engaging reproducibility and consistency
-- Consider web-based interactive computing platforms (e.g., [Jupyter Notebooks](https://jupyter.org/)) for documenting, coding, visualization and public sharing on [Binder](https://jupyter.org/binder)
+- Consider **web-based interactive computing platforms** (e.g., [Jupyter Notebooks](https://jupyter.org/)) for documenting, coding, visualization and public sharing on [Binder](https://jupyter.org/binder)

 ### Code Documentation and Comments

-- Use comments to explain code functionality, logic, and purpose
+- Use **comments** to explain code functionality, logic, and purpose
-- Provide ReadMe files for installation, requirements, and usage
+- Provide **ReadMe** files for installation, requirements, and usage
-- Use metadata [M_Code_README](/PhD/02_Projects/02_Collaborations/01_PARTNER_ProjectX/03_Code/M_Code_README.md) to describe code, such as title, author, and license.
+- Use **metadata** [M_Code_README.md](/PhD/02_Projects/03_ProjectX/YYYYMMDD_ExperimentX/03_Code/M_Code_README.md) to describe code, such as title, author, and license.

 ### Code Sharing and Licensing

-- Consider sharing code through public platforms like [github](https://github.com/) or [gitlab](https://about.gitlab.com/)
+- Consider **sharing** code through public platforms like [github](https://github.com/) or [gitlab](https://about.gitlab.com/)
-- Choose an open-source license that allows others to use, modify, and distribute the code, see [Choose-A-License](https://choosealicense.com)
+- Choose an open-source **license** that allows others to use, modify, and distribute the code, see [Choose-A-License](https://choosealicense.com)
-- Consider assigning a persistent identifier to the code e.g. DOI on a public repository like [Zenodo](https://zenodo.org/)
+- Consider assigning a **persistent identifier** to the code e.g. DOI on a public repository like [Zenodo](https://zenodo.org/)

 ## Further Reading

 * Wilson G, Bryan J, Cranston K, Kitzes J, Nederbragt L, Teal TK (2017). **Good enough practices in scientific computing.** PLoS Comput Biol 13(6): e1005510.
 DOI [10.1371/journal.pcbi.1005510](https://doi.org/10.1371/journal.pcbi.1005510)
 * The Turing Way Community.
-(2024, December 10).
-[The Turing Way: A handbook for reproducible, ethical and collaborative research.](https://book.the-turing-way.org/reproducible-research/reproducible-research); DOI: [10.5281/zenodo.7625728](https://doi.org/10.5281/zenodo.7625728)
+(2024). [**The Turing Way: A handbook for reproducible, ethical and collaborative research**.](https://book.the-turing-way.org/reproducible-research/reproducible-research); DOI: [10.5281/zenodo.7625728](https://doi.org/10.5281/zenodo.7625728)

 _____